-A member of staff will stand by the entrance doors to meet and greet the parents and children.
+A member of staff will stand by the entrance doors to meet and greet the parents and children, whilst walking into the nursery independently while the parents remain outside.
 Children will be registered as they enter the premises, and a note of the time made.